Find Affordable College Courses

 Greenville, NC

-East Carolina University ranked #9 on this year’s Best Political Science & Government Bachelor’s Degree Schools in North Carolina list.
-Located in the city of Greenville, ECU is a public college with a fairly large student population.
+East Carolina University landed the #9 spot in the 2023 rankings for the best bachelor’s degree political science and government programs.
+Located in the city of Greenville, ECU is a public school with a fairly large student population.

 Political Science majors at ECU take out an average of $22,521 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $166.